ansys/pyfluent-visualization/doc/source/contributing.rst

    pip install pip -U
    pip install -e .

-Building Documentation
+Building documentation
 ----------------------
-To build the documentation locally you need to follow these steps at the root directory of the repository:
+To build the PyFluent-Visualization documentation locally, in the root directory of the repository, run:

 .. code::